Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 **You need SkuDetails for buy product!**

-For example: If you have named "pro" product, You can call
+For example: If you have named "pro" product, You must call in button to start buying

   ```java